binwiederhier/ntfy/docs/config.md

 is `INPUT`, but `FORWARD` is used when using docker networks. `DOCKER-USER`, available when using docker, is part of the `FORWARD` chain.

+The official ntfy.sh server uses fail2ban to ban IPs.
+Check out ntfy.sh's [Ansible fail2ban role](https://github.com/binwiederhier/ntfy-ansible/tree/main/roles/fail2ban) for details.
+Ban actors are banned for 1 hour initially, and up to
+4 hours at a time for repeated offenses.
+IPv4 addresses are banned individually, while IPv6 addresses are banned by their `/56` prefix.

 ## IPv6 support
 ntfy fully supports IPv6, though there are a few things to keep in mind.

 - **Listening on an IPv6 address**: By default, ntfy listens on `:80` (IPv4-only).
 If you want to listen on an IPv6 address, you need to explicitly set the `listen-http` and/or `listen-https` options in your `server.yml` file to an IPv6 address, e.g. `[::]:80`.
+To listen on
-Alternatively, if you're running ntfy behind a reverse proxy, make sure that the proxy is configured to listen on an IPv6 address (e.g. `listen [::]:80;` in nginx).
+  IPv4 and IPv6, you must run ntfy behind a reverse proxy, e.g. `listen :80; listen [::]:80;` in nginx.
 - **Rate limiting:** By default, ntfy uses the `/64` subnet of the visitor's IPv6 address for rate limiting.
 This means that all visitors in the same `/64` subnet are treated as one visitor.
 If you want to change this, you can set the `visitor-prefix-bits-ipv6` option in your `server.yml` file to a different value (e.g. `48` for `/48` subnets).
 See [IPv6 considerations](#ipv6-considerations) and [IP-based rate limiting](#ip-based-rate-limiting) for more details.
-- **Banning IPs with fail2ban:** If you use fail2ban to ban IPs, please ensure that your `actionban` and `actionunban` commands support IPv6 and also ban the entire prefix (e.g. `/48`).
+- **Banning IPs with fail2ban:** By default, if you're using the `iptables-multiport` action, fail2ban bans individual IPv4 and IPv6 addresses via `iptables` and `ip6tables`.
+While this behavior is fine for IPv4, it is not for IPv6, because every host can technically have up to 2^64 addresses.
+Please ensure that your `actionban` and `actionunban` commands support IPv6 and also ban the entire prefix (e.g. `/48`).
 See [Banning bad actors](#banning-bad-actors-fail2ban) for details.

 !!! info